google/perfetto/docs/case-studies/memory.md

 ### RSS High Watermark

-We can get a lot of information from the `/proc/[pid]/status` file, including memory information. `RssHWM` shows the maximum RSS usage the process has seen since it was started.
+We can get a lot of information from the `/proc/[pid]/status` file, including memory information. `VmHWM` shows the maximum RSS usage the process has seen since it was started.
 This value is kept updated by the kernel.

 ```bash